Technology Beyond BordersPanel

 Inspired by the WIRED documentary ‘Holy Land: Startup Nations’, this panel explores technology as a potential tool for growth and development beyond geographical and bureaucratic confinement.

-In countries and environments where there are limitations on the availability of work in certain fields, or where traditional industries are largely controlled by the government or big businesses, technology offers a kind of emancipation due to its separation from geographic constraints.
+In countries and environments where there are limitations on the availability of work in certain fields, or where traditional industries are largely controlled by the government or big businesses, digital technology offers a kind of emancipation due to its separation from geographic constraints.